 Because of the variety of projects examined through EAs, you will need to carefully consider the level of analysis for indirect effects that will be needed for the project through the pre-screening.
-Discussing the level of analysis with other experts such as WisDOT DTSD-BEES staff can substantially help you in this process.
+Discussing the level of analysis with other experts such as the Regional Environmental Coordinator, or WisDOT Environmental Documents Section staff can substantially help you in this process.
 While some EAs may not require further examination other than a pre-screening and completing basic/factor sheets, many EAs will require analysis closer to the level needed in an EIS effort.
 This is especially true if the project includes capacity expansion and/or access changes such as interchange improvements or additions.
 FHWA guidance on the issue states that the degree to which indirect impacts need to be addressed in an EA depend on the potential for the impacts to be significant and will vary by resource, project type, location and other factors.
 See the pre-screening worksheet for additional information.